Kundalini awakening has recently become a somewhat buzzword in the spiritual world, but kundalini energy is not something new.

-According to tantric teachings, the energy created through sexual energy is potent and can stimulate Kundalini.
+According to tantric teachings, the energy created through intimate energy is potent and can stimulate Kundalini.
 However, this is only the case if you are conscious of the life force circulating during intercourse and learn how to harness it correctly.

 Prayer, intention, and devotion